Campus climate: Definitions and descriptions

-Campus climate for the campus community

-Faculty
+Faculty role in campus climate

 Women colleges and universities around the world provide a friendly and "warm" to "neutral" climate.
 Campus climate at women's colleges for female faculty is more conducive than at coeducational institutions.
 The climate situation in coeducational settings for female faculty is similar to the situation for female students, say with regard to male privilege.
 Intellectual inbreeding in China, Japan and Korea is affected by the old boy networks; in this respect women colleges and universities provide opportunities which coeducational institutions do not.

 Research from around the world

 Campus climate in Brazil

 A study conducted at Federal University of Bahia observed that a number of campus climate variables affected students in general, and more importantly variables that went on to affect their interaction with their academic life and retention.
 This includes identity, teaching and faculty interactions.

 Campus climate in India

 One of the first studies in India which included the aspect of campus climate was conducted in the University of Pune from 2013 onwards.
 The study found that faculty demographics and student demographics has changed unequally and this has a significant factor of campus climate.
 The study also revealed changing gender patterns which also have implications for campus climate.
 Changes in the gender gap include increased access to higher education for women from "relatively privileged backgrounds" and males from "disadvantaged backgrounds".
 This kind of changing social dynamic has resulted in observations such as men reporting experiencing more discrimination than women.
 Low empathy, low tolerance and low argumentation skills were observed.